Tammy Hembrow Flaunts Flexibility In Plunging Crop Top And Tiny Shorts For Yoga Session

 "You look so pretty upside down," a third person wrote alongside a crying laughing face and red heart.

-“My god,” a fourth comment read two heart eye faces.
+"My god," a fourth comment read with two heart eye faces.

 The upload was clearly popular with her 11.9 million followers.
 It attracted almost 460 comments and more than 131,700 likes in under 14 hours.